-During the year ended December 31, 2020, the Company's operations was affected by the COVID-19 pandemic.
-The Company's revenues generated from installment credit services declined compared to the prior period due to

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2018, 2019 AND 2020 the reduction in transaction volume to mitigate risk exposures from COVID-19.
-The Company also provided additional credit losses for loan principal and financing service fee receivables, finance lease receivables and other current and non-current assets, provided additional constraint on the variable considerations for loan facilitation income, transaction service fees and other related income, and recorded its share of losses from investments in equity method investees and recognized impairment charges on its investments in equity method investees in the year ended December 31, 2020, due to the impact of COVID-19 and other factors.
+Since January 2020, the continued spread of COVID-19 has negatively impacted the Company's operations.
+The Company's revenues generated from installment credit services declined compared to the period before January 2020 due to the reduction in transaction volume to mitigate risk exposures from COVID-19.
+The Company also provided additional credit losses for loan principal and financing service fee receivables, finance lease receivables and other current and non-current assets, provided additional constraint on the variable considerations for loan facilitation income, transaction service fees and other related income, and recorded its share of losses from investments in equity method investees and recognized impairment charges on its investments in equity method investees in the two years ended December 31, 2021, due to the impact of COVID-19 and other factors.